Stefichen5/AutonomousControl/Readme.md

 - More detailed writeup
 - Finish implementing protocol on ESP32 (possibly with wifi control, "full system" in the future?)

+## Already done

+- Written overview of the protocol
+- Implement most of the needed commands
+  - controller can move the desk up, down, go to preset, and get current height

 ## First impressions

 Opening up the controller reveals nicely labeled PINs.